Women-owned businesses are on the rise.

 Luckily, traditional banks aren’t the only avenue for small business owners to secure funding.

-The 2017 survey also found that over 80 percent of women entrepreneurs who accepted funding through Square Capital indicated they were able to grow their business with the funds.
+The 2017 survey also found that over 80 percent of women entrepreneurs who accepted funding through Square Loans indicated they were able to grow their business with the funds.
 Most used their loans to purchase inventory, purchase new equipment, and help fund day-to-day expenses.

 Private grants for women